-Permissive parenting, as the name suggests, is when parents permit their children to do pretty much whatever they want to do.
-In short, there are very few, if any, limits or boundaries with this kind of parenting.
-Parents who are permissive may not even realize that they are, because in many cases their motives are good in wanting to have a close and conflict-free relationship with their child.
-But as time goes by and the child starts growing up, the evidences of permissiveness begin to show.
+Permissive parents may not even realize they are being permissive because, in many cases, their motives are good in wanting to have a close and conflict-free relationship with their child.
+But as time passes and the child starts growing up, the evidence of permissiveness begins to show.

 Pros of permissive parenting

 Permissive parenting, focusing on nurturing emotional well-being, promotes several advantages for children.
 Following are some of the best advantages of permissive parenting:

 Many permissive parents genuinely prioritize their relationship with their children and seek to make them as happy as possible.
 This may result from developing a compensatory reaction to their unhappy or distant relationship with their parents growing up.

 They don’t want to see their children suffering or deprived the way they were, so they swing over to the other extreme.

 The permissive parent tends to avoid conflict at all costs, so they will give in to whatever the child wants.
 On the surface, this may appear to be a fairly peaceful relationship with minimal conflict.

 One of the benefits from a parent’s perspective of this parenting style is that they believe they are not emotionally hurting their children when giving in to whatever they need.

 Some permissive parents believe that allowing their children free reign will encourage their creativity.
 They want their children to be free-thinkers without the drawbacks and hindrances of any limitations.
 This is one of the best advantages of permissive parenting.